VivekBhat/oo/README.md

 2) The add a book form shows checkout as an option.

 3) Search in a checkout history does not work for ISBN.
+It worked perfectly but due to some Postgres deployment issue on Heroku, it is not working as of now.

 Team Members: mrohatg2@ncsu.edu, ssharm17@ncsu.edu, sgulati2@ncsu.edu